mjenior/riptide/README.md

 - **flux_samples** - Flux sampling pandas object from constrained model
 - **flux_variability** - Flux variability analysis pandas object from constrained model
 - **fraction_of_optimum** - Minimum specified percentage of optimal objective flux during contextualization
-- **user_defined** - User defined reactions in a 2 element list that either were included or excluded
+- **user_defined** - User defined reactions in a 2 element dictionary that either were included or excluded
-- **concordance** - Dictionary of linear coefficients and median fluxes from sampling, as well as Spear correlation results
+- **concordance** - Dictionary of linear coefficients and median fluxes from sampling, as well as Spearman correlation results

 ## Additional Information